Monetize Your Beats on YouTube with Content ID

-Your lease agreements may allow customers to monetise their videos on Youtube, which means you will need to release your claim on it for that particular video.
+Your lease agreements may allow customers to monetize their videos on Youtube, which means you will need to release your claim on it for that particular video.
 This does not affect other videos.

-e.g. If you are monetising your beat “Drake Type Beat 2019”, and ‘Bryan’ purchases a lease which allows him to monetise it, you will have to release the claim on this and allow him to monetise his video.
+e.g. If you are monetizing your beat “Drake Type Beat 2019”, and ‘Bryan’ purchases a lease which allows him to monetize it, you will have to release the claim on this and allow him to monetize his video.
 However, if ‘David’ has downloaded the beat for free, you can still earn revenue from the video he has uploaded.
 Get it?

-For step-by-step guides to everything you need to know for monetising your beats on YouTube via Airbit, click here.
+For step-by-step guides to everything you need to know for monetizing your beats on YouTube via Airbit, click here.